-Whether you are practicing a diet or not, your sugar intake should always be moderate.
-Consuming a lot of sugar and not utilizing it as energy will result in that sugar becoming body fat.
+Whether you are practising a diet or not, your sugar intake should always be moderate.
+Consuming a lot of sugar and not utilising it as energy will result in body fats.

-It is therefore best to consume energy drinks that are sugar-free.
+It is, therefore, best to consume energy drinks that are sugar-free.
 However, do be mindful of artificial sweeteners too.
-If you are looking for a great option, I recommend REIZE energy drink, which is sugar-free, thus checks all the right boxes.
+If you are looking for a great option, I recommend the REIZE energy drink, which is sugar-free, and thus checks all the right boxes.

 Is it OK to consume caffeine on an intermittent fast?

-Although there are no specific guidelines as to how much caffeine you can take, you should control your caffeine intake because too much caffeine can cause you to be jittery, anxious and weak.
-It might also affect your quality of sleep.
+Although there are no specific guidelines as to how much caffeine you can take, you should control your caffeine intake to avoid symptoms such as jittery, anxiousness, headaches, and insomnia.

-Energy drinks are often loaded with caffeine to give you an energy boost, so keep a look out for the caffeine content on the label of your energy drink of choice.
-Choosing an energy drink that has a moderate caffeine content, in line with the recommended daily caffeine intake should be fine.
+Energy drinks are often loaded with caffeine to give you an energy boost.
+Choosing an energy drink that has moderate caffeine content, in line with the recommended daily caffeine intake should be fine.

 Is it OK to consume calories while on an intermittent fast?